What if you could capture the essence of a scene in only 15 or 20 minutes of drawing? Think about how much more you could capture in your sketchbook.

 I have tried this strategy, I sketched in an A6 sketchbook (approximately 4 x 6 inches) every day in order to practice people sketching.
 I took my tiny sketchbook to the local cafe or park and tried to capture small sketches of the people around me.
 As the sketchbook was small, it made me less conspicuous and the size meant smaller sketches, forcing me to be quicker and not focus on too many tiny details.

 I am now much more confident at being able to take out my sketchbook at any moment to capture people, knowing I can get a good representation of what I’m seeing.

-Committing to any sort of project like for a time period of 30 days, for example, is a great way to get proficient at something.
-I do not always make it to the end of the 30 day period admittedly, but even committing to a daily practice for 50% of this time period has helped me develop new skills.
+Committing to any sort of project for a time period of 30 days, for example, is a great way to get proficient at something.
+I do not always make it to the end of the 30-day period admittedly, but even committing to a daily practice for 50% of this time period has helped me develop new skills.

 Simplify your tools

 Having too many art supplies at your disposal can actually hinder your sketching.
-Having too may options and not being able to choose what to use can result in something called “decision fatigue”.
+Having too many options and not being able to choose what to use can result in something called “decision fatigue”.